Bubbles (chimpanzee): Relocations

 In the 2003 documentary Living with Michael Jackson, Jackson told the journalist Martin Bashir that Bubbles had become pugnacious.
 He was moved to an animal sanctuary over fears he might attack Jackson's newborn son, Prince Michael II.
 Jackson bought two more baby chimpanzees, Max and Action Jackson; the public believed these chimpanzees were also Bubbles.
 Bubbles' removal was a source of regret for Jackson.
 During the interview, Bashir was also told of how Jackson had planned to hold a "celebrity animal party" for Bubbles; Cheeta, the chimpanzee from Tarzan, Benji and Lassie were to be invited.

 Bubbles was relocated to Bob Dunn's ranch in Sylmar, California.
 Dunn said at the time: "Bubbles is an adult chimp and a wild animal.
 We don't let him out to play."
 According to CNN, Jackson and his children visited Bubbles and played with the other animals at the ranch. "[Jackson] still acts like a kid around them", Dunn said.
 The Washington Times, however, claimed Jackson did not visit Bubbles, despite Jackson's representative having stated that he would like to meet him again.
-Shortly afterward, in December 2003, it was claimed that Bubbles had attempted suicide.
-He was supposedly taken to a hospital in time to be saved.

 Since the closure of Dunn's facility in 2004, Bubbles has been kept at the Center for Great Apes in Wauchula, Florida, where he is said to enjoy painting and listening to flute music.
-The annual care for each animal at the centre costs around $17,000 as of 2009.
+The annual care for each animal at the center costs around $17,000 as of 2009.
 Patti Ragan, director for the Center for Great Apes, commented on the animals' daily routine at the sanctuary: "They relax.
 They take naps together.
 They might go up in the top of the cupola.
 They go out in the chutes and lie under a tree in the tunnel system.
 They groom each other and they fight and they have arguments, too."
 According to animal keepers at the center, Bubbles—whose facial features have changed since his time with Jackson—is now "huge and ugly", weighing 185 pounds (84 kg), but has a "sweet character".
 In 2009, Bubbles was spending most of his time sitting quietly in trees with Sam, a 40-year-old chimpanzee.

+Bubbles was still alive at 42 years old in 2025, considerably old for a chimpanzee.
+According to the Center for Great Apes, "Bubbles is difficult to photograph because he does not like the camera.
+He often will turn his back when he sees a camera ...
+Bubbles will occasionally spit water or throw sand (with amazing accuracy) at strangers, just to see how they react ...
+Bubbles’ caregivers consider him to be artistic, gentle, and shy."